taophp/zephir-geany-fileconf/README.md

 This was a short living project as some improvements occured with the Geany software due to [some discussions on the Geany users mailing-list](http://lists.geany.org/pipermail/users/2014-May/thread.html#9310).
 As result, [b4n](https://github.com/b4n) made some changes to Geany, see his [zephir-filetype branch](https://github.com/b4n/geany/tree/zephir-filetype).

-Currently, there is a [pull request](https://github.com/geany/geany/pull/270) to merge this branch with the master branch of Geany.
+Currently, there is a [pull request](https://github.com/geany/geany/pull/270) pending to merge this branch with the master branch of Geany.

 This how to make things: